haweil/DEPI-Project/README.md

 ## Overview

-This quiz system allows users to participate in quizzes, view their results, and compete on leaderboards.
+This Online Quiz System allows users to participate in quizzes on various topics, track their scores, and compete on leaderboards.
+It is designed to provide a seamless experience for both users and administrators, featuring dynamic quiz creation, user management, and real-time score tracking.
 ## Features

 #### Admin Features